dougblack/decker/DOCUMENTATION.md

 TTS expects deck images in single image sheets of 69 cards (and one slot for a hidden card).
 Each sheets can hold 7 rows and 10 columns of images.
-So, we could use represent a 52 card deck in one sheet, but it would take two sheets to make an 80 card deck.
+So, we could represent a 52 card deck in one sheet, but it would take two sheets to make an 80 card deck.
 The JSON file we load into TTS tells TTS how to slice the deck image into individual cards.

 In decker, we stitch the cards into groups of 69, produce a sheet image, and upload that